notetakingforeggs/EventsPlatform/AssortedPlans/ArchitectureDecisionRecords/004-OAUTH2-in-frontend.md

 Refresh tokens are long-lived and must be stored securely (e.g., on a server).

 Exposing a refresh token to the front end is a security risk.

+I can do a second oauth flow initiated from the backend to get the refresh token?